microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 `float b : register(u4);`
 an error will be emitted recommending the use of the 'b, c, or i' register type.
-However the 'b' and 'i' register types are no longer in support.
+However the 'i' register type is no longer in support, and the 'b' register type is only reserved for resource types that are constant buffers.
 It is worth noting that there is an overloading of the register(...) keyword using the 'c' register type to indicate an offset into a constant buffer for numeric types only, as opposed to specifying a resource binding.
 Additionally, it is possible the user is unaware that this variable won't